20 days ago - technology-and-innovation

 A) Introduction.

-The gross price was the primary type of data to which these methods were applied.
+The gross price was the main type of data to which these methods were applied.
 Today, in Bitcoin (the first digital commodity in history), the range of possibilities is much broader, allowing these methods to be applied to a wider set of organic market data (on-chain market indicators) beyond the gross price.

 B) History.